 Last weekend, I went for a hike at the Parc des Chutes de Denholm (Denholm Falls Park) in the Outaouais region.
 In fact, I was supposed to explore the area last April on a group hike organized by Women Who Hike, but the hike was canceled due to bad weather.
 Nevertheless, I promised myself to go hiking there before the end of the summer, and that’s what I finally did.
 And I was not disappointed!

 There are four trails at the Denholm Falls Park and if you follow them all one after the other, it is possible to make a loop of more than 5 kilometres.
-I started with the Sentier des arts (Arts Trail – 0.6 km), followed by the Sentier du marais (Marsh Trail – 3.7 km), then hike the Sentier de la falaise (Cliff Trail – 0.4 km) and the Sentier du ruisseau (Stream Trail – 0.6 km).
+I started with the Sentier des arts (Arts Trail – 0.6 km), followed by the Sentier du marais (Marsh Trail – 3.7 km), then hiked the Sentier de la falaise (Cliff Trail – 0.4 km) and ended with the Sentier du ruisseau (Stream Trail – 0.6 km).

 The first trail is called the Sentier des arts as there are some art works created by local artists along the trail.
 It follows the Fred Thom Falls and climbs gradually to a first lookout that gives a view of the Ottawa Hills.
 The climb was more physically demanding than I expected.
 The Sentier des arts may be only 600 metres, but I was short of breath when I arrived at the lookout!

 The Sentier du marais is the longest, but probably the easiest to follow.
 It meanders in the forest, with light climbs and descents.
 Its name comes from the fact that it passes by a lookout which gives a pretty view on a swamp.
 It is also lined with interpretation signs on the local fauna and flora and quotes related to nature and hiking.